vectordotdev/vector/website/docs/about/guarantees.md

 <Alert type="warning">

-In order to achieve at least once delivery your source must be configured to use `disk` based buffers:
+In order to achieve at least once delivery between restarts your source must be configured to use `disk` based buffers:

 import CodeHeader from '@site/src/components/CodeHeader';